On drift parameter estimation for reflected fractional Ornstein-Uhlenbeck processes

-Our interest lies in the statistical inference for the RFOU process \eqref{0.1}.
-More specifically, our aim is to estimate the unknown drift parameter $\alpha\in(-\infty,\infty)$ in \eqref{0.1} based on observation of the state process $\{X_t\}_{t\geq0}$.
-Recently, the authors of \cite{jspi} studied the maximum likelihood estimator (MLE) for the model when $\alpha\in(0,\infty)$ and $H=1/2$ (i.e., the standard Brownian motion case), and established several important properties.
-The MLE $\wh \alpha_T$ of $\alpha$, based on the process $\{X_t\}$ up to a previously determined fixed time $T$, is given by \beq \widehat \alpha_T:=\frac{bL_T-\inte{0}{T}X_tdX_t}{\inte{0}{T}\atob{X}{2}_tdt}. \eeq The MLE $\wh \alpha_T$ satisfies strong consistency and asymptotic normality as $T\ra\infty$.
+The authors of \cite{jspi} studied the MLE for the model (\ref{0.1}) when $\alpha\in(0,\infty)$ (i.e., the ergodic case) and $H=1/2$ (i.e., the standard Brownian motion case), and established several important properties.
+The MLE $\wh \alpha_T$ of $\alpha$, based on the process $\{X_t\}$ up to a previously determined fixed time $T$, is given by \beq \widehat \alpha_T:=\frac{-\inte{0}{T}X_tdX_t}{\inte{0}{T}\atob{X}{2}_tdt}\,. \eeq The MLE $\wh \alpha_T$ satisfies strong consistency and asymptotic normality as $T\ra\infty$.
 However, this estimator is biased and its mean squared error (MSE) depends on the unknown parameter to be estimated.
 We note that exact estimates for the bias and the MSE of the estimator $\wh \alpha_T$ are not available.
 As a remedy for this, a sequential estimation plan $(\tau(h),\wh \alpha_{\tau(h)})$ was proposed in \cite{LeeBL2012}.
-It is assumed in \cite{LeeBL2012} that the parameter $\alpha\in(-\infty,\infty)$ and the process $\{X_t\}$ is observed until the observed Fisher information of the process exceeds a predetermined level of precision $h$ (see also \cite{BoYang-spl2012}).
-More precisely, $\{X_t\}$ is observed over the random time interval $[0,\tau(h)]$ where the stopping time $\tau(h)$ is defined as \beq \tau(h):=\inf\left\{t\geq0: \inte{0}{t} \atob{X}{2}_sds\geq h \right\}, \quad 0<h<\infty, \eeq and the $\atob{\mathcal F}{X}_{\tau(h)}$-measurable function $\wh \alpha_{\tau(h)}$ defined by \beq \wh \alpha_{\tau(h)}:=\frac{1}{h}\left[ bL_{\tau(h)} - \inte{0}{\tau(h)}X_sdX_s\right] \eeq is a sequential estimator.
+It is assumed in \cite{LeeBL2012} that the parameter ranges the whole real line $\alpha\in(-\infty,\infty)$ (i.e., it covers ergodic, non-ergodic, non-stationary cases) and the process $\{X_t\}$ is observed until the observed Fisher information of the process exceeds a predetermined level of precision $h$ (see also \cite{BoYang-spl2012}).
+More precisely, $\{X_t\}$ is observed over the random time interval $[0,\tau(h)]$ where the stopping time $\tau(h)$ is defined as \beq \tau(h):=\inf\left\{t\geq0: \inte{0}{t} \atob{X}{2}_sds\geq h \right\}, \quad 0<h<\infty, \eeq and the $\atob{\mathcal F}{X}_{\tau(h)}$-measurable function $\wh \alpha_{\tau(h)}$ defined by \beq \wh \alpha_{\tau(h)}:=-\frac{1}{h}\inte{0}{\tau(h)}X_sdX_s \eeq is a sequential estimator.
 Then the sequential estimation plan $(\tau(h),\wh \alpha_{\tau(h)})$ has shown to satisfy the following properties (cf. Chapter 17.5 of \cite{LipShir2001v2} or Chapter 5.2 of \cite{Bishwalbook}): (a) it is unbiased; (b) the plan is closed, i.e., the time of the observation $\tau(h)$ is finite with probability 1; (c) its MSE is a constant that does not depend on the parameter to be estimated; (d) not only it provides consistent estimation plan but also $\wh\alpha_{\tau(h)}$ is exactly normally distributed, which makes it possible to construct an exact confidence interval for the parameter $\alpha$.